indranil-sscu/cd224-spring/readme.md

 * __Assignments:__ Problem sets that help reinforce the concepts learned in each module.

 ## Assignments
-Each week includes an assignment to be submitted via Microsoft Teams.
+Assignments need to be submitted via Microsoft Teams.

 ## Resources
 Here are some useful resources to help you with Python programming and numerical methods: